Healing Mr. Valentine’s Heart

 February is American Heart Month, which is a great time to talk to your primary care provider about any heart health concerns you might have.

-To find out more about Cardiac & Vascular Services at Beebe Healthcare, go to https://www.beebehealthcare.org/cardiac-vascular-services.
+Visit Cardiac & Vascular Services page to learn more.
 If you have questions about your heart health or whether you need a cardiologist, call Carrie Snyder, Cardiac & Vascular Nurse Navigator at (844) 316-3334.

 Captions - from top: